 The community showed a strong desire and willingness to support one another, often finding innovative solutions to solve problems, address gaps and provide assistance.

-This was particularly evident in communities that were well planned and had clear flood plans and responsibilities in place.
+This was particularly evident in communities which had planned well and had clear flood roles and responsibilities in place.

 Continuing impact of the pandemic